Business Decision Analysis

 It was originally written in 1966 and his ideas are every bit as relevant today, if not more so.
 In it, he defines what he means by effective and executive.
 He says that efficiency is doing things right, and effectiveness is doing the right things.

-An executive is a knowledge worker who is hired to make decisions and take actions that have an impact on the performance and outcomes of an organisation.
+An executive is a knowledge worker who is hired to make decisions and take actions that have an impact on the performance and outcomes of an organization.
 He outlines the important characteristics and traits of an effective executive.
 Although he doesn't mention decision making until later, competency in any of the traits requires effective business decision analysis.

 1. Know where your time goes